Docsbook

 docs-maintenance — Documentation Maintenance Analysis

-5. Set staleness threshold.
-Default: 90 days for Tier 1 pages, 365 days for others.
+2. Set staleness threshold — confirm with the user: default is 90 days for Tier 1 pages, 365 days for others.

 Checklist#